Paul Krassner: Books

 Krassner was a prolific writer.
-In 1971, he published a collection of his favourite works for The Realist, as How A Satirical Editor Became A Yippie Conspirator In Ten Easy Years.
+In 1971, he published a collection of his favorite works for The Realist, as How A Satirical Editor Became A Yippie Conspirator In Ten Easy Years.
 In 1981 he published the satirical story Tales of Tongue Fu, in which the hilarious misadventures of the Japanese-American man Tongue Fu are mixed with a wicked social commentary.
 In 1994, he published his autobiography Confessions of a Raving, Unconfined Nut: Misadventures in Counter-Culture.
 In July 2009, City Lights Publishers released Who's to Say What's Obscene?, a collection of satirical essays that explore contemporary comedy and obscenity in politics and culture.

 He published three collections of drug stories.
 The first collection, Pot Stories for the Soul (1999), is from other authors and is about marijuana.
 Psychedelic Trips for the Mind (2001), is written by Krassner himself and collects stories on LSD.
 The third, Magic Mushrooms and Other Highs (2004), is by Krassner too, and deals with magic mushrooms, ecstasy, peyote, mescaline, THC, opium, cocaine, ayahuasca, belladonna, ketamine, PCP, STP, "toad slime", and more.